 (1) dynamic light scattering (DLS), also known as photon correlation spectroscopy (PCS)

 (2) classical light scattering, based on Mie scattering theory

 - Method II—Measurement of large globule content by Light Obscuration (LO) or Extinction Method

-a) the scattering angle in the Zetasizer Nano S/ZS is 173 degrees (not the “usually 90degrees”) which provides greater sensitivity combined with wider concentration range than the historical 90 degree optics (as implemented in the S90/ZS90)
+a) the scattering angle in the Zetasizer Nano S/ZS is 173 degrees (not the “usually 90degrees”).
+This provides greater sensitivity and also wider concentration range than the historical 90 degree optics (as implemented in the S90/ZS90).

-b) the suitable detector is an avalanche photodiode (APD) with higher sensitivity than the traditional photomultiplier tube
+b) the suitable detector is an avalanche photodiode (APD).
+This detector has higher sensitivity than the traditional photomultiplier tube.

-c) the system does not have a built-in autodilution capability, however it may be found with the use of an autotitrator or on manual dilution testing that consistent and repeatable data require less dilution than in the historical 90 degree optics
+c) the system does not have a built-in autodilution capability.
+However, with the use of an autotitrator or on manual dilution testing, consistent and repeatable data often require less dilution than in the historical 90 degree optics.

 d) the postulated Standard Preparation is essentially demonstrated and documented in the IQ/OQ Performance Qualification.